FractalWire/pipai/README.md

 # Use pre-defined prompts without command line prompt
 cat data.csv | pipai --summarize_csv --financial_advisor

+# Use style-focused prompts
+cat report.md | pipai --markdown_output "Improve this documentation"
+cat data.json | pipai --json_output "Analyze this data"
+cat email.txt | pipai --overly_polite "Respond to this email"
 ```

 When using the tool, it will:
 1. Take any piped input as context
-2. Combine any pre-defined prompts you specified
+2. Send any pre-defined prompts as system prompts
-3. Add your command-line prompt
+3. Send the context and your command-line prompt as a user prompt
 4. Send everything to the specified LLM model
 5. Display the response